matttsss/dark-matter-densitiy-generation/README.md

 This repository implements the content of the project (detailed in `report.pdf`).
 In the following sections, we will show you how to train and run inference with the models contained inside the report.

-Note that while in the code some scripts support MPS, some still have issues with it.
-Hence, we strongly recommend using cuda or as a last resort the cpu to run our code.

 ## Project Structure
 ```
 ├── .github/                    # GitHub configuration